Skip to content

 Join us for Sunday Worship at 10:00 am or 5:00 pm.

-Note: No Sunday Evening Divine Services on June 14th and June 28th.
+Note: No Sunday Evening Divine Services on June 28th, July 26th; August 16th, 23rd, 30th.

 Youth and Adult Bible classes, as well as Sunday School for younger children are held after the worship service at 11:45.